 - Create great content that invites a response.
 It’s a given that the content you post on your Facebook business page should be relevant and interesting to the reader, but to get your followers to engage with the content rather than just skimming it and moving on, your posts should make them actually feel something.
 Aim for posts that make readers smile, think, laugh, or even cry—posts that are emotionally compelling enough to prompt them to react.

 - Post at the right times.
 There is no “right” day or time to post on Facebook for the most engagement.
-According to a new study by Sprout Social, posts at 3 a.m. weekdays as well as Tuesdays at 10 a.m. and noon get the most engagement, but rather than post according to some generic research, find the most effective posting times for your company by tracking engagement over the course of a few months and using the data available in Facebook Insights.
+According to a new study by Sprout Social, the best time to post is Mondays through Thursdays starting at 8 a.m. until early afternoon, generally 1 p.m..
+But rather than post according to some generic research, find the most effective posting times for your company by tracking engagement over the course of a few months and using the data available in Facebook Insights.

 - Analyze your most popular posts.
 When one of your posts hits it big with engagements, take a close look to see what made it successful.
 What type of format was it—image, GIF, video?
 When was it posted?
 Was there something that made it especially timely or interesting for readers?
 What tone did it take, was it funny, sad, informational?
 Collect all the data you can about successful posts and use that information to test what works best to try to replicate that success.

 - Make your Facebook content mobile-friendly.
 According to Facebook, 98.5% of users are on mobile devices, and 82% of people who access Facebook do so exclusively on a smartphone.
 With so many potential customers using a mobile device to visit your page, you need to make sure your posts are attention-grabbing and short—studies show that posts between 40 and 80 characters (about 8-15 words) get the most engagement.